Kaimkillenbun: Education

-Kaimkillenbun State School is a government primary (Prep-6) school for boys and girls at Messenger Street (27.0582°S 151.4320°E).
+Kaimkillenbun State School is a government primary (Prep-6) school for boys and girls at 2-14 Messenger Street (27.0582°S 151.4320°E).
 In 2015, it had an enrolment of 33 students with 4 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 17 students with 4 teachers (2 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Kaimkillenbun.
-The nearest secondary schools are Bell State School (to Year 10) in neighbouring Bell to the north, Quinalow State School (to Year 10) in Quinalow to the south-east and Dalby State High School (to Year 12) in neighbouring Dalby to the south-west.
+The nearest government secondary schools are Bell State School (to Year 10) in neighbouring Bell to the north, Quinalow State School (to Year 10) in Quinalow to the south-east and Dalby State High School (to Year 12) in neighbouring Dalby to the south-west.

 Amenities

 Amenities in the town include the historic Bun Pub and a number of sporting clubs and organisations.

 Kaimkillenbun Rural Fire Brigade is at 8 Moffat Street (27.0606°S 151.4343°E).